Tutorial 2: The RFDC Interface

 return x

-The capture_snapshot() method help extract data from the snapshot block by iterating over the snapshot blocks in this design (only one right now) and arming them to look for a pulse event and then toggles the software register snapshot_ctrl to trigger the capture event.
-If in the design process this software register name is different than shown here that would need to be updated in this method.
+The capture_snapshot() method helps extract data from the snapshot block by iterating over the snapshot blocks in this design (only one right now) and arming them to look for a pulse event and then toggles the software register snapshot_ctrl to trigger the capture event.
+If in the design process this software register name is different than shown here, you will need to updated this in this method.
 Same with the bitfield name of the software register.
-Here it was called start when configuring software register yellow block.
+Here it was called start when configuring the software register yellow block.

 Using these methods to capture data for a quad- or dual-tile platform and then plotting the first few time samples for the real part of the signal would look something like the following (make sure to replace the fpga variable with your casperfpga object instance):